EarthObservationSimulator/eosim-gui/README.md

 **Note:** The cesium-app needs to be updated each time a new version is released by updating the `<script src=>` and the `<link href=>` tags in the 'cesium_app/index.html` file.

+**Note:** A access token must be specified in the `eosimApp.js` file.
+A free token can be obtained by registering at https://cesium.com

 - [ ] TODO: Add facility to input user Access-token.
 Current version relies on the default Cesium token.